-If you are looking for value and professionalism in your corporate accommodation supplier, these questions offer a form of checklist.
-While on one end of the corporate accommodation industry you will find widespread adherence to local laws and regulations, on the other you will find a varied approach to ‘duty of care’ – particularly when it comes to short-term operators – even the major well-known brands.
+If you are looking for value and professionalism in your corporate accommodation supplier, these questions offer a form of a checklist.
+While on one end of the corporate accommodation industry, you will find widespread adherence to local laws and regulations, on the other you will find a varied approach to ‘duty of care’ – particularly when it comes to extended stay operators – even the major well-known brands.

-One major short-term accommodation provider in the UK has 42,000 listings on its website that state that they are not compliant with fire regulations.
+One major extended stay accommodation provider in the UK has 42,000 listings on its website that state that they are not compliant with fire regulations.

 Good employers don’t just try to meet minimum legal requirements.
 They really care that their employees are kept not only safe, but also comfortable.
 If an employee is on an assignment for two or three months away from home, it is best practice to have policies in place which address the wellbeing of employees and see them housed in safe, comfortable accommodation that provides them with a normal lifestyle.